Which Type of Graduate Degree is Right for You?

 - Security and General Safety Committee, an advisory group made up of students, faculty, staff, and parents

 Federal law requires the University to publish an Annual Security and Fire Safety Report.
 The report includes information on crime prevention, fire safety, University Police law enforcement authority, crime reporting policies, and statistics about crimes that occurred during the previous three years on Grounds or in designated areas near the Grounds as well as in other locations specified by law.
-The document is available on the University Police Department web site.
-You may request a hard copy of the report from the University Police Department headquarters at 2304 Ivy Road by calling (434) 924-7166 or writing to email@example.com.
+The annual report is available at http://cleryact.virginia.edu/report.
+You may request a hard copy of the report from the University by writing to firstname.lastname@example.org.

 This Clery Act publication contains information about safety measures and statistics about crime in and near our University community.
 It also describes our efforts to combat alcohol and drug abuse.